RXWY/cse15l-lab-reports/lab1.md

 # Lab Report 1
-**The absolute path for the following commands is /c/Users/gaoch/lecture1** *The image below demonstrates what will happen when cd/ls/cat are used without arguments*
+'**The absolute path for the following commands is /c/Users/gaoch/lecture1**' *The image below demonstrates what will happen when cd/ls/cat are used without arguments*

 ![Image](https://rxwy.github.io/cse15l-lab-reports/woarg.png)